newren/git-filter-repo/README.md

 (the single quotes are unnecessary, but make it clearer to a human that we are replacing the empty string as a prefix with `my-module-`)

+## Solving this with BFG Repo Cleaner

+BFG Repo Cleaner is not capable of this kind of rewrite; in fact, all three types of wanted changes are outside of its capabilities.

-## Solving this with other filtering tools
+## Solving this with filter-branch

-By contrast, BFG Repo Cleaner is not capable of this kind of rewrite, it would take considerable effort to do this safely with fast-export/fast-import (especially if you wanted empty commits pruned or commit hashes rewritten), and filter-branch comes with a pile of caveats (more on that below) even once you figure out the necessary invocation(s):
+filter-branch comes with a pile of caveats (more on that below) even once you figure out the necessary invocation(s):

 ```shell
   git filter-branch \